FindMySchool LogoFindMySchool

 Ofsted inspectors found that teachers plan highly effective curriculums that build knowledge logically.
 The focus is relentlessly on employability.
 Lessons often simulate workplace environments, and expectations for attendance and punctuality mirror those of an employer.

-8% of leavers progressed to university.
-While this percentage is lower than at an academic sixth form, it represents a significant number of students, many of whom are the first in their families to access higher education.
+Some leavers progress to university.
+While this pathway is less dominant than at an academic sixth form, it represents a meaningful route for students, many of whom are the first in their families to access higher education.
 They typically progress to universities to study vocational degrees in nursing, engineering, arts, and business.

 Admissions are handled directly by the group.
 Unlike schools which have strict catchment areas and entry dates, the college operates a more flexible model.
 Applications open early in the academic year, typically in October, for entry the following September.